Cecilia Kadzamira

-Cecilia Tamanda Kadzamira, DCVO (born 25 June 1938) was the official hostess of Malawi during the reign of Hastings Banda.
-Whilst she and Banda were not officially married, she served as the first lady or official hostess for several years.
+Cecilia Tamanda Kadzamira, GCVO (born 25 June 1938) is the former official hostess of Malawi, serving during the leadership of president Hastings Banda.
+Whilst she and Banda were not officially married, she served as the first lady, or official hostess, for several years.
 For several years, she was the most powerful woman in Malawi.
-Kadzamira, is referred to as "Mama", or "Mother of the Nation".
+Kadzamira is referred to as "Mama" or "Mother of the Nation".

 Early life

 She was born near Nkhoma in Nyasaland.
 In her early years, the family moved to Southern Rhodesia and lived in Old Highfield, Salisbury (now Harare) where she attended school at Mbizi Primary.
 After her GCE she enrolled at Salisbury Central Hospital as a cadet nurse where she qualified and was briefly posted to Old Highfields Clinic.
 When her father, John Kadzamira, returned home with his family, including David Zimani Kadzamira, she returned also to take up a posting in Malawi.
+She trained more at Zomba General Hospital.
 Later, she met and agreed to join Dr. Hastings Banda at his Limbe medical practice as a staff nurse.
 She is the niece of John Tembo.